 Gates Cambridge Scholarships are prestigious, highly competitive full-cost scholarships.
 They are awarded to outstanding applicants from countries outside the UK to pursue a full-time postgraduate degree in any subject available at the University of Cambridge.

 The programme aims to build a global network of future leaders committed to improving the lives of others.
-Students interested in the Gates-Cambridge Scholarship for fall 2022 admission must submit an application to the University of Cambridge by December 2, 2021.
+Students interested in the Gates-Cambridge Scholarship for fall 2023 admission must submit an application to the University of Cambridge by the specified deadline.

 HHMI Gilliam Fellowship for Advanced Study